Galileo Public Regulated Service (PRS)

 Finnish Transport and Communications Agency Traficom manages the Public Regulated Service (PRS) provided by the Galileo global navigation satellite system in Finland.
 The service is intended for public authorities, including emergency and security authorities, as well as companies critical for the security of supply.
-Finland aims to start using the service in 2024.
+Finland aims to start using the service by the end of 2025.

 Jamming means intentional radio transmission that masks the signal of the navigation satellite system in the navigation receiver.